img 6758 1

 Soft start or remote turn-on circuit.
 All the trouble was on this board.

 The board shows severe signs of solder joint erosion around all of the switching power transistor legs and one leg on the relay that it switches.
-The power transistor was literally completely disconnected from the circuit, so bad were the three dry joints.
-The eroded relay joint was so bad that all solder around the leg was gone, along with the copper.
+The power transistor was completely disconnected from the circuit, so bad were the three dry joints.
+The eroded relay joint was so bad that all the solder around the leg was gone, along with the copper.

 img 6745